The Patient Bill of Rights: Your Right to Respect and Good Care

 - Coverage for young adults under their parent's health plan until age 26

-- A ban on lifetime limits on coverage for all new health insurance plans
+- A ban on lifetime limits on coverage for all new health plans

-- Benefits to children under 19 who may have previously been denied due to a pre-existing condition
+- Benefits to children under 19 who may have previously been denied due to a pre-existing health problems

 - Insurance companies that must publicly justify rate hikes

-- Premium dollars that must be spent primarily on healthcare and not on administrative costs
+- Premium dollars that must be spent healthcare and not on administrative costs

 - Restricting annual dollar limits on coverage